Vice and Virtue are two proprietary measures of risk included in DazRatio.

 This is a plot of the Vice Ratio (Excess CAGR / Vice) for a portfolio represented by the S&P 500 with the potential addition of a range of alternative investments that might be expected to diversify the typical US equity investor’s risks.
 The period is five years, ending at year-end 2008.
 The HFRI EM emerging markets index has a high excess CAGR along with a high Vice.
 HFRI Macro, on the other hand, has a comparable excess CAGR with a much lower Vice.
 All other things being equal, you would prefer to have marginal investments from the upper-right quadrant.

 Virtue is the companion to Vice: It measures the potential diversification benefit to mitigate portfolio drawdowns.
 The best case is that the marginal investment has a positive excess CAGR AND produces gains in response to those risk factors that drive portfolio drawdowns: Virtue

 Any combination of investment and portfolio will have both a Vice Ratio and a Virtue Ratio.
 Here is the same data as above, but showing Virtue:

 The results are not as broadly ranging but HFRI Macro again shows up as an attractive incremental addition to a portfolio based on the S&P 500.

 We are drowning in statistics and ratios and comparisons.
 What we all need, is the measurement that balances perfectly its relevance with its intuitiveness.

 Vice and Virtue are relevant to anyone constructing portfolios where the biggest risk is a drawdown that destroys investor capital, weakens your business model and forces you to redeem yourself with lower fees.
-If drawdowns are more critical than under-performance then Vice and Virtue are relevant measures of risk.
+If drawdowns are more critical to you than under-performance, then Vice and Virtue are relevant measures of risk.